-Futurismo Whale Wacthing Azores is proud to be part of the world’s largest Partnership working to protect whales, dolphins, and porpoises (cetaceans).
+Futurismo Whale Watching Azores is proud to be part of the world’s largest Partnership working to protect whales, dolphins, and porpoises (cetaceans).

 Through cooperation, the Partners of the World Cetacean Alliance aim to conserve and protect cetaceans and their habitats in the world’s oceans, seas, and rivers, to ensure their continued health and survival.